engrmahabub/wee/syntax/unicode.md

 /
 ‾‾‾
 ```
-Note: We can''t do large sum symbol using DejaVu even though exist in unicode.
+Note: We can''t do large sum symbol using DejaVu even though exist in Unicode.

 Arrows:
  ⇤ ⇥ ↼ ⇀